 Understand your behavior better with the Thomas-Kilmann Conflict Modes

 Each person creates their own balance system of these interests when solving a conflict.
 Such skills as knowing and understanding one's own character will help to avoid or resolve problematic conflict situations.

-All five modes of handling conflict are useful in various situations, and each represents a set of useful social skills.
+All six modes of handling conflict are useful in various situations, and each represents a set of useful social skills.

 To pass the test, you will have to choose one of two statements.
 Neither of the answers is correct or wrong.
 In many cases, neither the "A" nor the "B" statement may be very typical of your behavior, but please select the response which you would be more likely to use.